Adult Spring Classes

 This class will focus on simplifying the subject: seeing the simple values and then sketching them into a full color painting.
 Learn how to take an unsuccessful watercolor and recreate it with fluid acrylics.
 Many techniques will be demonstrated including ink and watercolor wash.

+A class for beginners.
 Learn how to apply water and paint to paper as you learn various techniques.
-The instructor will guide you as you paint and gain confidence in your abilities through exercises and instruction working from photos, From starting with the right supplies to building color into a finished work.
+The instructor will guide you as you paint and gain confidence in your abilities.
+From starting with the right supplies to building color into a finished work, this class is for those wanting to get started with support from an experienced watercolor artist.

 Watercolor for Beginning Levels

-This class will serve as an introduction to watercolor painting techniques and reinforcement of techniques for returning beginners and those who have had previous but limited watercolor instruction .
+This class will serve as an introduction to watercolor painting techniques for absolute beginners and reinforcement of techniques for returning beginners and those who have had previous but limited watercolor instruction .

 Each class will focus on one or more basic technique.
 Individual and group instruction is provided and homework assignments are intended for practice to assist students in becoming confident.
 Students will learn brush techniques, gain experience in mixing colors and develop an understanding of values (light to dark) and the need to create variety in a painting.
 A basic drawing practice will be introduced to help develop an understanding of the need to “see”.